![]() |

 Addressing minaturisation trends

-Due to changing application requirements, these connectors are increasingly replacing traditional 7/8in connectors.
+DUE TO changing application requirements, these connectors are increasingly replacing traditional 7/8in connectors.
 However, the latter continue to play a crucial role—especially in legacy systems.

 “With increasing decentralisation, device designs are becoming smaller and more compact; large machine layouts must be avoided.
 As a result, modern machines and control systems require components that are both space-saving and high-performing.
 This includes connectors, which must also be compact,” explains Ron Hautzinger, product manager at binder.